Bolt Replacement Policy

 • If you have to abandon a route for the day and you believe that the route is unsafe for others to climb in its new condition, tape the opening hangers shut and leave a waterproof note on the base of the wall.

-• Final checklist; a route or bolt replacement project is "done" when 1. all bad bolts are replaced including anchors, 2. all bad bolts are removed including anchors, 3. all holes are patched and camoued if bolt removal was impossible.
+• Final checklist: a route or bolt replacement project is "done" when 1. all bad bolts are replaced including anchors, 2. all bad bolts are removed including anchors, 3. all holes are patched and camoued if bolt removal was impossible, 4. all new bolts have been placed.

 • Any unused hardware must be promptly returned to the CCC.